-Huguenots in Dublin | What You Need to Know About the City’s French Heritage
+Huguenots in Dublin | Discover the City’s Forgotten French Heritage

 Huguenot was the name given in the 16th century to French Protestants born from the Reformation.
 With France engulfed in religious and political strife pitting Catholics against Protestants, culminating in 1572 with the St. Bartholomew’s Day massacre, some Huguenots decided to flee France.